opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 We have created a function with two parts:
 - a linear decreasing component with a factor `a`.
 This should be adjusted to balance with the components of the path `generalized-cost`.
-- an inverse logarithmic function witch have a high cost for short wait-times.
+- an inverse logarithmic function which have a high cost for short wait-times.
   This function is relative to the calculated `min-safe-transfer-time`.

 The `f(t)` is constructed so only 2 parameters are needed to tune it.
 Let: